Bell OH-58 Kiowa

 The Bell OH-58 Kiowa is a family of single-engine single-rotor military helicopters used for observation, utility, and direct fire support.
 It was produced by the American manufacturer Bell Helicopter and is closely related to the Model 206A JetRanger civilian helicopter.

-The OH-58 was originally developed during the early 1960s as the D-250 for the Light Observation Helicopter (LOH).
+The OH-58 was originally developed in the early 1960s as the D-250 for the Light Observation Helicopter (LOH).
 While the rival Hughes OH-6 Cayuse was picked over Bell's submission in May 1965, the company refined its design to create the Model 206A, a variant of which it successfully submitted to the reopened LOH competition two years later.
 The initial model, designated by the service as the OH-58A, was introduced in May 1969.
 Successive models followed, often with uprated engines, enhanced protection systems, and other improvements, culminating in the OH-58F.
 Additional improvements, such as the OH-58X, were proposed but not pursued.

-During the 1970s, the US Army became interested in pursuing an advanced scout helicopter, for which the OH-58 would be further developed, evaluated, and ultimately procured as the OH-58D Kiowa Warrior.
-The OH-58D is equipped to perform armed reconnaissance missions and to provide fire support to friendly ground forces; it is equipped with a distinctive Mast Mounted Sight (MMS) containing various sensors for target acquisition and laser designation.
-Another visible feature present on most OH-58s are knife-like extensions above and below the cockpit that form part of the passive wire strike protection system.
+In the 1970s, the U.S. Army became interested in pursuing an advanced scout helicopter, for which the OH-58 was further developed, evaluated, and ultimately procured as the OH-58D Kiowa Warrior.
+The OH-58D is equipped to perform armed reconnaissance missions and to provide fire support to friendly ground forces.
+It is equipped with a distinctive Mast Mounted Sight (MMS) containing various sensors for target acquisition and laser designation.
+Another visible feature present on most OH-58s are knife-like extensions above and below the cockpit as part of the passive wire strike protection system.
 The early-build OH-58s were equipped with a two-bladed main rotor, while the OH-58D and newer variants have a four-bladed rotor.

-The OH-58 was primarily produced for the United States Army, and deployed in the Vietnam War two months after its entry to service.
-The US Army made extensive use of various OH-58 models across numerous war zones over the decades, seeing active combat during the Gulf War, the invasion of Panama, and the War in Afghanistan among others.
-In 2017, the US Army withdrew its remaining OH-58s, using alternative rotorcraft such as the Boeing AH-64 Apache and unmanned aerial vehicles (UAVs), to fill the role.
+The OH-58 was primarily produced for the U.S. Army, and deployed in the Vietnam War two months after its entry to service.
+The U.S. Army made extensive use of OH-58 models across numerous war zones over the decades, seeing active combat during the Gulf War, the invasion of Panama, and the War in Afghanistan among others.
+In 2017, the U.S. Army withdrew its remaining OH-58s, using alternative rotorcraft such as the Boeing AH-64 Apache and unmanned aerial vehicles (UAVs), to fill the role.
 The OH-58 has been exported to Austria, Canada, Croatia, the Dominican Republic, Taiwan, Saudi Arabia, and Greece.
 It has also been produced under license in Australia.

 Development

 Light Observation Helicopter (LOH)

-On 14 October 1960, the United States Navy approached 25 helicopter manufacturers to request on behalf of the Army the submission of proposals for a Light Observation Helicopter (LOH).
-Bell Helicopter was one of the manufacturers approached, and chose to enter the competition along with 12 other manufacturers, including Hiller Aircraft and Hughes Tool Co., Aircraft Division.
-Bell's design was internally referred to as the D-250, and would be officially designated as the YHO-4.
-On 19 May 1961, Bell and Hiller were announced as winners of the design competition.
+In October 1960, the United States Navy approached 25 helicopter manufacturers to request on behalf of the U.S. Army the submission of proposals for a Light Observation Helicopter (LOH).
+Bell Helicopter was one of the manufacturers approached, and entered the competition along with 12 other manufacturers, including Hiller Aircraft and Hughes Tool Co., Aircraft Division.
+Bell's design was internally referred to as the D-250, and was officially designated as the YHO-4.
+In May 1961, Bell and Hiller won the design competition.